rluetzner/schafe-sind-bessere-rasenmaeher/content/tech/miez-attack/index.md

 You shoot cats, because I lived with a guy who owned a cat and I just so happened to meet her on my way to the kitchen.

-Yeah, so -- about that presentation. 😅 I did indeed put together a PowerPoint presentation, which I actually still have and is now preserved [here as a PDF](miez_attack_presentation.pdf).
+Yeah, so -- about that presentation. 😅 I did indeed put together a PowerPoint presentation, which I actually still have and is now preserved [here as a PDF](miez_attack_presentation.pdf)(beware: it's fully in German)[^presentation].

 {{< video source="miez_attack_movie.mp4" caption="This movie was part of the PowerPoint presentation and shows Miez Attack in action.
 Don't worry it's not supposed to have sound -- although I did compose awesome music and mix together sound effects for the game." >}}